Parker helps Sky beat Sun 76-72, take 2-1 series lead

 AP Basketball Writer

-The defending champion Sky lead the best-of-five series 2-1 and can advance to the finals with a win Tuesday night.
+“Down the stretch we were able to play (to our strengths),” said Parker, who tied Tamika Catchings for most double-doubles in the playoffs with 27.
+“I think the biggest thing is sometimes in years past, we would play great defense and give up the offensive board.
+Tonight we were able to finish the play.”

 Copper’s 3-pointer with 6:14 left gave Chicago a 66-64 lead.
-Neither team scored for nearly the next 4 minutes until Emma Meesseman hit a jumper in the corner to extend the lead to four with 2:26 left.
+Then offense was hard to come by: Neither team scored for nearly 4 minutes until Emma Meesseman hit a jumper in the corner to extend the lead to four with 2:26 left.

-Courtney Williams ended a 4:45 scoring drought that saw the Sun miss eight shots with a jumper with 1:45 left to make it 68-66.
-Copper then made two free throws and Meesseman added a layup to make it 72-66 with under a minute left.
+Connecticut missed eight shots in a row over that scoreless span until Courtney Williams hit a jumper 40 seconds later.

-After a missed layup by Chicago, DeWanna Bonner was fouled with 22 seconds left and made both free throws to get the Sky within 72-70.
+“It was 66-64 forever,” Connecticut coach Curt Miller said.
+“I wondered if one team would have an offensive run.
+It was to the point where if a team could put back to back baskets together, they would have all sorts of momentum. … We just couldn’t put together that offensive run when we needed it.”

 Connecticut led 23-21 after one quarter when Bonner banked in a 3-pointer from about 30 feet just before the buzzer.
 Connecticut was 8 for 9 from the foul line in the period.

-Chicago led 56-55 after three as neither team could get more than a seven point lead heading into the final period.
+Chicago led 56-55 after three periods, as neither team could get more than a seven-point lead heading into the final period.

 STAT SHEET STUFFER